Schedule an appointment to meet with the Center for Global and Career Services about your area of interest.Make an Appointment

 It can really make a difference in your life if you get the MBA right now.

 For Zoltan Eross ’20, the decision to continue graduate school at Curry in the 5th Year MBA Program was a “win-win-win” decision.
 Getting a Master of Business Administration degree meant he would expand his job prospects, advance his collegiate ice hockey career, and gain new training from his favorite faculty mentors.

 “The 5th Year MBA program works perfectly for me.
 I transferred to Curry as a sophomore, which allows me one more year of eligibility to play hockey, all while pursuing graduate school,” he says.
 “If I left school after graduating this year, I’d never go back into the classroom.
-By completing both my undergrad and grad programs together in five years, I’m able to stay in the same academic rhythm, save on tuition, and finish one-year sooner.
+By completing both my undergrad and grad programs in five years, I’m able to stay in the same academic rhythm, save on tuition, and finish in one year after graduating.
 The MBA will be a huge asset for me when I begin my career.”